-- This statutory guidance sets out how organizations and agencies should work together to safeguard and promote the welfare of children.
-It applies to all organizations working with children, including schools, charities, and health services. - Safeguarding Partners: The guidance outlines the roles of local authorities, police, and health services in safeguarding children and ensuring that they work together effectively to safeguard and promote the welfare of children. - Child Protection Procedures: Provides detailed guidance on how to respond to safeguarding concerns, including how to report suspected abuse and how investigations should be carried out. - The Role of the Designated Safeguarding Lead (DSL): Outlines the responsibilities of the DSL in schools, charities, and other organizations working with children to oversee safeguarding matters and ensure that concerns are appropriately addressed.
+- This statutory guidance1 sets out how organizations and agencies should work together to safeguard and promote the welfare of children.
+It applies to all organizations working with children, including schools, charities, and health services. - Safeguarding Partners: The guidance outlines the roles of local authorities, police, and health services in safeguarding children and ensuring that they work together effectively to safeguard and promote the welfare of children. - Child Protection Procedures: Provides detailed guidance on how to respond to safeguarding concerns, including how to report suspected abuse and how investigations should be carried out. - The Role of the Designated Safeguarding Lead (DSL): Outlines the responsibilities of the DSL in schools, charities, and other organizations https://assets.publishing.service.gov.uk/media/669e7501ab418ab055592a7b/Working_toget her_to_safeguard_children_2023.pdf working with children to oversee safeguarding matters and ensure that concerns are appropriately addressed.